osnatash/linux_hook/README.md

 Go to your GitHub repository settings.
 Navigate to "Webhooks" or "Hooks" settings.
 Click on "Add webhook" or "Create webhook".
-Set the payload URL to your Flask application URL followed by /webhook (e.g., http://yourdomain.com/webhook).
+Set the payload URL to your Flask application URL followed by /webhook
+# render.com address is https://linux-hook-1.onrender.com
 Choose "application/json" as the content type.
 Select "Just the push event" or configure as desired.
 Click "Add webhook" to save.